DOWmad/PiCar_Project/readme.md

 ## Dataset

 * Image size: 28x28
-* Number of Stop_Sign images:
-* Number of RailRoad images:
-* Number of Yield_Sign images:
-* Number of High_Speed images
-* Number of Low_Speed images
-* Number of Signal images:
+* Total number of images: 2550

 Setting up the OS and configuring it to be used.